-This guide helps exporters to understand the issues surrounding the use of Fast Parcel Operators (FPOs) for imports and exports.
+This guide helps exporters to understand the issues surrounding the use of fast parcel operators for imports and exports.

-HM Revenue & Customs (HMRC) has approved a number of FPOs for simplified export procedures using a Memorandum of Understanding.
-The guide explains what Memorandums of Understanding mean for FPOs, and their duties and liabilities to you when making customs declarations on your behalf.
+HMRC has approved several fast parcel operators for simplified export procedures using a memorandum of understanding.
+The guide explains what memorandums of understanding mean for fast parcel operators, and their duties and liabilities to you when making customs declarations on your behalf.

 There are several schemes that offer traders relief of duty, suspension of duty, or repayment of duty.